Francis Pharcellus Church: Writing and publishing career

 They published the magazine fortnightly for a year, then switched to a monthly format.
 In 1870, Church proposed that Mark Twain contribute a "Memoranda" column in the magazine, a request Twain accepted; he edited the column from May 1870 to March 1871.
 Altogether, the magazine published the work of more than 600 authors, including Rebecca Harding Davis, Henry James, John William De Forest, Rose Terry Cooke, John Esten Cooke, and Constance Fenimore Woolson.
 The magazine's circulation peaked around 21,000 in 1871 and fell dramatically afterwards.
 The Galaxy merged with the Atlantic Monthly in 1878.

 Church also managed the Internal Revenue Record and Customs Journal with his brother from 1870 to 1895.
-He was re-hired as a part-time editor and writer at the New York Sun in 1874.
+He was re-hired as a part-time editor and writer at The Sun in 1874.
 He started working full-time there after leaving The Galaxy.
 In this capacity, Church published thousands of editorials, most of which attracted little note.
 One of his more popular editorials was in response to a maid asking about etiquette, after which Church wrote a series of additional replies to letters asking for advice.
 He continued to work for The Sun until his death in 1906.